RECCE: Resource to Climate Comparison Evaluator

 The industry is currently deliberating between many alternative aviation fuel and technology options to replace fossil jet fuel.
 A holistic view of the aviation sector is absolutely essential in order to make appropriate and evidence-based choices that minimise the industry’s resource requirements, costs and climate impact.

-NB Climate impact is shown for each 2035 option, relative to the in-flight CO2 released in an equivalent 2035 fossil-fuelled aircraft flying the same distance, on a 100-year basis.
+NB Climate impact is shown for the year 2035, relative to the in-flight CO2 released in an equivalent fossil-fuelled aircraft flying the same distance, based the selected time horizon basis.

 The Resource to Climate Comparison Evaluator (RECCE) IS AN INFORMATIVE TOOL AND DOES NOT EQUAL ADVICE.
 Any Use of the RECCE is carried out subject to acceptance of this DISCLAIMER and at the user’s own risk.
 The results presented by the RECCE utilizes available data provided by aviation business leaders, policy makers and academics as part of the AIA at a given point in time.
 The RECCE may be subject to revision on an ongoing basis and may be updated as knowledge in this area develops.